-16) Blockchain Transformation Playbook
+Slide-16: Blockchain Transformation Playbook

 Blockchain implementation is far more complex when compared to general application install.
-This means that you cannot ask your team to install blockchain just like you do to install a web server.
+This means that you cannot ask your team to install Blockchain just like you do to install a web server.
 Blockchain provides a robust network where each process can interact with each other and maintain a high level of trust and transparency.

 - Start Small

 - Build A Task Force

 - Develop Strategy

 101 Blockchains is more than just a research & consulting company.
 We provide infographics, guides, and reviews and consists of a community of DOERS.
 People just like me & you who share the same vision about the importance of blockchain education can thrive on 101 Blockchains.

 So, how can you benefit from 101 blockchains?

 As an individual, you can extend your knowledge, contribute to guest posts and even join our ambassador’s program.